schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 !! ** logotweak write in the nand of the Miyoo Mini.
 A bad flash will cause your miyoo Mini to brick.  ** !!
 !! **      Check your battery level (don't use it with low battery level) and use a good SD card.      ** !!
 ```
-Easy Logotweak uses the flash app "Boot logo changer" created by Eggs and described in [the Wiki of Onion](https://github.com/OnionUI/Onion/wiki/Third-Party-Apps#easy-logotweak).
+Easy Logotweak uses the flash binaries "Boot logo changer" created by Eggs.

-Easy Logotweak is a based on a linux shell script which allows to choose a logo and to flash it in an easy way.
+Easy Logotweak is a based on Advance Menu coupled with a linux shell script which allows to choose a logo and to flash it in an easy way.
 It is presented as an app in Miyoo Mini menu.

 The community has made some excellent tutorial videos, I invite you to have a look at them, they are presented below.